Just so you know, as an Amazon Associate we earn from qualifying purchases made via bold green links, buttons or images.

 Lubricating the chain helps prevent corrosion, friction and wear.
 It extends the life of your bike chain and aids the performance of your bike.
 Keeping the chain lubricated increases your “drivetrain efficiency,” which is the energy produced as you pedal.
 Without lubrication, bicycle chains experience more friction, which causes additional wear and tear.

 A dry chain leads to additional problems, including increased noise and difficulty shifting.
 If your chain constantly rubs against other parts, you may struggle to shift as easily.
+(Are you experiencing frequent chain drop?
+See our post on what to do about a bike chain that keeps falling off.)

 What type of oil should you use on a bike chain?